spanner/radiant-library-extension/README.md

 ## Status

-Brand new but in use in the world.
-I've just put this together now out of a couple of other extensions.
-Most of the code comes from the now-defunct `paperclipped_taggable`, but I've consolidated radius tags that used to be in several places and added some pagination control.
+Fairly mature and in use in the world.
+I've consolidated radius tags that used to be in several places and added some pagination control.
 It's fairly simple, but the interface is still settling down.

 ## Requirements